 In addition to these large extensions, many other headers were added, sometimes only experimentally.
 Notable headers are the Do Not Track (

 DNT) header to control privacy,

-Upgrade-Insecure-Request but many more exist.
+Upgrade-Insecure-Requests but many more exist.

 - It compresses headers.
-As these are often similar among a set of requests, this removes duplication and overhead of data transmitted.
+As these are often similar among a set of requests, this removes the duplication and overhead of data transmitted.

-- Support of
+- Support for

 - The introduction of